 Baptcare provides individuals with the option of not identifying themselves – or of using a pseudonym – where it is practicable to do so.
 For example, access to the Baptcare website does not require individuals to identify themselves.

-Baptcare only collects personal information where it is reasonably necessary for the provision of health and care related services (community, family and residential), accommodation (retirement, affordable housing and asylum seeker) and for the purpose of fundraising.
+Baptcare will only collect personal information where it is reasonably necessary for the provision of health and care related services (aged care, community, family, residential and people with a disability), accommodation (retirement, affordable housing and asylum seeker) and for the purposes of product and service marketing, fundraising and conducting research.

 For example, this may include:

-- For billing residents/clients, including the collection of fees
+- For billing residents/customers, including the collection of fees

 - For payment of suppliers and reimbursement of employees for business related expenses

-- For corresponding with employees, residents/clients and suppliers
+- For corresponding with employees, residents/customers and suppliers

 - To facilitate donations and other forms of financial support from supporters and the public